WebAhead/master-reference/coursebook/precourse/README.md

 We do not expect you to do more than what is listed above, but if you have any extra time and would like some more things to look at, here are a few [interesting resources](./optional-extras.md) that you could look at for fun.

 ## Installation List

-**We'll be having an installation party before the beginning of the course.
-If you decide to install solo and run into difficulties, just get in touch.**

 For OSX Users: